Flagstaff War: Attack on the pā of Pōmare II

 The British did not fight alone but had Māori allies, particularly Tāmati Wāka Nene and his men.
 He had given the government assurances of the good behaviour of the Ngāpuhi and he felt that Hōne Heke had betrayed his trust.
 Pōmare II remained neutral.

 The colonial government attempted to re-establish its authority in the Bay of Islands on 28 April 1845 with troops of the 58th and 96th Regiments, and volunteers, under the command of Lieutenant Colonel William Hulme, along with HMS North Star, Slains Castle, Velocity, Aurora and the Government schooner.
 The following day, 29 April, the force prepared to attack Otuihu, the pā of Pōmare II, notwithstanding his position of neutrality, for what were claimed to be treasonous letters from Pōmare to Pōtatau Te Wherowhero that had been intercepted.
 The expedition ships got under way in the morning and anchored off the Pōmare's pā at midnight.

 At daylight, they found a white flag of truce flying within the pā, which Hulme "could not recognize as an emblem of peace from a supposed rebel".
 In response, a white flag was hoisted from HMS North Star.
 Having landed the troops, Hulme sent several messages through two interpreters up to the pā requesting Pōmare to come to meet him, to which Pōmare replied that Hulme come to meet him.
 Hulme then threatened that if Pōmare did not come, he would attack the pā.
 His troops advanced some distance checked by Pōmare's men.
 Pōmare came down to talk to Hulme and, after some words, was promptly surrounded, taken prisoner and confined on HMS North Star.

-Pomare then ordered his men not to resist the British and they dispersed into the surrounding bush.
+Pōmare then ordered his men not to resist the British and they dispersed into the surrounding bush.
 In the evening, the soldiers plundered and burnt the pā, along with making an unsuccessful attempt to cut off and disarm Pōmare's men.
 This action caused considerable puzzlement since up until that time, as Pōmare had been considered neutral by himself and almost everyone else.
 Along with the pā, the British also burnt two pubs, or grog shops, which Pōmare had established there to encourage Pākehā settlers, sailors, whalers and others, to visit and trade with him.
 Pōmare was taken to Auckland on the North Star.
 He was released after the intervention of Tāmati Wāka Nene.